PowerShell/PSScriptAnalyzer/RuleDocumentation/AlignAssignmentStatement.md

 #### CheckHashtable: bool (Default value is `$false`)

 Enforce alignment of assignment statements in a hashtable and in a DSC Configuration.
-There is only one switch for hasthable and DSC configuration because the property value pairs in a DSC configuration are parsed as key value pairs of a hashtable.
+There is only one switch for hasthable and DSC configuration because the property value pairs in a DSC configuration are parsed as key-value pairs of a hashtable.